tanducmai/myportfolio/content/posts/database-conceptual-design.md

 ![Multiplicity](/images/database-conceptual-design/multiplicity.png)

 **Participation** identifies whether all or only some objects participate in a relationship (is it mandatory?)

 - A course must have at least 10 students - (every course participates)
-- A student may not enrol in any course (does not participate in “enrols”)
+- A student may not enrol in any course (does not participate in "enrols")

-**Cardinality** indicates the maximum number of possible relationship occurrences for an entity participating in a the relationship (how many times did it take place?)
+**Cardinality** indicates the maximum number of possible relationship occurrences for an entity participating in a relationship (how many times did it take place?)

 - A course can have many students.
 - A student maximally enrols in 5 courses.

 ![Participation &